ScratchAddons/website-v2/content/blog/v1-32-released.md

 ### TurboWarp player

-When set to replace pler mode, the TurboWarp button can now be Ctrl+Clicked to open the project in a new TurboWarp tab.
+When set to replace player mode, the TurboWarp button can now be Ctrl+Clicked to open the project in a new TurboWarp tab.

 ## Bug Fixes

-Some notible bug fixes in this release include:
+Some notable bug fixes in this release include:

 - Fixed various bugs in the the hex color picker addon.
 - Fixed incorrectly styled project, studios and profile buttons on the search page.
-- Fixd some random layout issues in the extension popup (Chrome and Edge).
+- Fixed some random layout issues in the extension popup (Chrome and Edge).
-- Fixd the message filters addon from requesting messages from the server too often.
+- Fixed the message filters addon from requesting messages from the server too often.